Read on to learn what a bugging device looks like, where they are commonly found in a home, and how to block out listening devices.

 What Does a Listening Bug Look Like?

-Listening bugs are always very small because they’re designed to be hidden and unnoticeable.
+Listening bugs are always very small because they’re designed to be hidden.
 Every listening device will appear slightly different, but they’ll usually look like the following:

 - Very small and round, usually no more than 0.5 inches (1cm)